Dokiys/note/Other/SoftwareEngineeringatGoogle.md

 ### Why Is Documentation Needed

 Unlike testing, which quickly provides benefits to a programmer, documentation generally requires more effort up front and doesn’t provide clear benefits to an author until later.
 But, like investments in testing, the investment made in documentation will pay for itself over time.
-After all, you might write a document only once,1 but it will be read hundreds, perhaps thousands of times afterward; its initial cost is amortized across all the future readers.
+After all, you might write a document only once, but it will be read hundreds, perhaps thousands of times afterward; its initial cost is amortized across all the future readers.
 Documentation should help answer questions like these:

 * Why were these design decisions made?
 * Why did we implement this code in this manner?